cits5501/cits5501.github.io/assets/workshops/workshop01-solutions.md

 \small

 c.
 When Mila's method returns the result "`INFINITY`", we'd need to
-    know what method's specifications where in order to know if this was a failure or not (i.e., we'd need to look at the method's documentation).
+    know what the method's specifications were in order to know if this was a failure or not (i.e., we'd need to look at the method's documentation).

     As a matter of mathematics, the
     arithmetic mean for $n$ numbers $a_0$ through $a_n$ is defined as $\displaystyle \frac{1}{n}\sum_{i=1}^n a_i$, or
+    equivalently
     $\displaystyle \frac{a_1+a_2+\cdots+a_n}{n}$ [@WeissteinMean2005].

     So when n = 0, the result is undefined, because dividing by zero is